hpi-swa-teaching/GameMecha/source/GM-Test.package/GMAcceptanceTestTest.class/README.md

-This Test runs all acceptance tests automatically without opening morphs or playing sounds.
+This test runs all acceptance tests automatically without opening morphs or playing sounds.